Levothyroxine

 Also known as: T4, Synthroid, Eltroxin, levothyroxine sodium

-Synthetic thyroxine (T4) used as the standard treatment for hypothyroidism.
+Synthetic thyroxine (T4) used as the standard approach for hypothyroidism.
 The most commonly prescribed thyroid medication in the UK.
 Dose is titrated based on TSH levels.
 Many perimenopausal women have co-existing thyroid conditions, and thyroid symptoms can overlap significantly with menopausal symptoms.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.